-library(relevent)19 Relational event Models (REMs)
+library(relevent)19 Relational Event Models (REMs)

 Imagine you are watching a group of people at a party.
 At any moment, someone might start a conversation with someone else.
 The question is: who will start talking to whom next?